KyhleOhlinger/ohlinger.co/_posts/2021-12-07-a-year-in-review-2021.markdown

 ---
+layout: post
 title: 2021&#58; A Year in Review
-author: kyhle
 date: 2021-12-07 12:00:00 +0200
-categories: [Wellbeing, Non-Technical]
+img: 2021.jpg # Add image post (optional)
 description: Hi all, My name is Kyhle Öhlinger and this blog post forms part of my personal blog.
 If you enjoy any of the posts, feel free to reach out and let me know :)
-image:
-  path: /assets/img/2021.jpg
-  width: 800
-  height: 500
+tags: [Wellbeing, Non-Technical]
 ---

 Hi everyone,